How to Help

 One of our clients has been homeless but just got an apartment.
 We helped give his kitchen its first contents.
 Another client lost all her savings because of a medical problem and no insurance.
 Others have just lost jobs and are looking for another but in the interim need help.
 Others are unexpectedly supporting relatives who are without homes and needing shelter.

-We appreciate donations of non-perishable goods such as: canned vegetables, fruits, soups, meats, tuna, spaghetti sauce, jams and peanut butter, beans, juices, and evaporated milk; boxed items -- macaroni and cheese, instant potatoes, cereal,tea, and crackers; personal care items -- shampoos, bar soap, toothpaste, toothbrushes, diapers, tampons and sanitary pads; and household items -- dish detergent and laundry detergent.
+We appreciate donations of non-perishable goods such as: canned vegetables, fruits, soups, meats, tuna, spaghetti sauce, jams and peanut butter, beans, juices, salad dressings, canola oil, spices and evaporated milk; boxed items -- macaroni and cheese, instant potatoes, cereal, tea, and crackers; personal care items -- shampoos, bar soap, toothpaste, toothbrushes, diapers, tampons and sanitary pads; and household items -- dish detergent and laundry detergent.

-Reusable bags are very welcomed as we try to transition from plastic and paper.
+Reusable bags are very welcomed as we transition from plastic and paper.

 We accept donations during our open hours.
 These include fresh produce from a garden.
 See Ample Harvest for more information.